RSE-Sheffield/pando-python/episodes/optimisation-memory.md

 However before a file can be read, the file system on the disk must be polled to transform the file path to it's address on disk to initiate the transfer (or throw an exception).

 Following the common theme of this episode, the cost of accessing randomly scattered files can be significantly slower than accessing a single larger file of the same size.
-This is because for each file accessed the file system must be polled to transform the file path to an address on disk.
+This is because for each file accessed, the file system must be polled to transform the file path to an address on disk.
 Traditional hard disk drives particularly suffer, as the read head must physically move to locate data.

-Hence, it can be wise to avoid storing outputs in many individual files and to instead create a macro output file.
+Hence, it can be wise to avoid storing outputs in many individual files and to instead create a larger output file.

 This is even visible outside of your own code.
 If you try to upload/download 1 GB to HPC.
-The transfer will be significantly faster if that's a single file, rather than thousands.
+The transfer will be significantly faster, assuming good internet bandwidth, if that's a single file rather than thousands.

 The below example code runs a small benchmark, whereby 10MB is written to disk and read back whilst being timed.
 In one case this is as a single file, and the other, 1000 file segments.